netdata/netdata/src/health/guides/httpcheck/httpcheck_web_service_unreachable.md

 ### Understand the alert

-The Netdata agent monitors your HTTP endpoints.
+The Netdata Agent monitors your HTTP endpoints.
 You can specify endpoints the Agent will monitor in the Agent's Go module under `go.d/httpcheck.conf`.

 If your system fails to connect to your endpoint, or if the request to that endpoint times out, then the Agent will mark the requests and log them as "unreachable".